sanjogpandasp/Android-Security-Reference/network/tls_cert_pinning.md

 - Depending on the approach these can be Root, Intermediary, or Leaf (or a combo of the above) depending on requirements.
 - Pin the SHA256 of Subject Public Key Info ([SPKI](https://tools.ietf.org/html/rfc5280#section-4.1.2.7))
 - "...developers should not check pins against the list of certificates sent by the server.
 Instead, pins should be checked against the new, 'clean' chain that is created during SSL validation.".
-See Blog Posts below.
+See Blog Posts below for more info, lots of pinning implementations in the wild are broken!
 - Easiest by far is to use Okhttp's `CertificatePinner` which accounts for ["cleaning the chain" (3.2.0)](https://github.com/square/okhttp/blob/parent-3.2.0/okhttp/src/main/java/okhttp3/CertificatePinner.java#L149)

 #N Additions